 Middle fossa (for small tumors confined to the internal auditory canal, with the possibility of preserving hearing)

-The choice of treatment depends on factors such as tumor size, growth rate, patient age, overall health, symptom severity, and impact on quality of life.
+The choice of treatment depends on factors such as tumor size, growth rate, patient age, overall health, symptom severity, impact on quality of life, and whether the acoustic neuroma is associated with NF2 or is the sporadic form.
+NF2-associated tumors often require different treatment considerations due to the likelihood of bilateral tumors and the inherited nature of the condition.
 Your doctor will discuss the best options for your specific situation.

 For more information on acoustic neuroma, visit: